There’s a retirement crisis in this country.

 To accomplish this, I needed a mix of dividend stocks – high-yield and growth – as well as companies that had good revenue forecasts.

 Most importantly, I wanted to make sure these companies were spread out across a number of different industries.
-That way, because of the diversification, if something happens in one industry, it won’t drag down the entire portfolio.
+That way, because of the diversification, challenges in one industry won’t drag down the entire portfolio.

 Eventually, I came up with a list of five companies…